Comparing Astrana Health (ASTH) and Its Peers

-Astrana Health (NASDAQ:ASTH – Get Free Report) is one of 65 public companies in the “Management consulting services” industry, but how does it compare to its competitors?
-We will compare Astrana Health to similar companies based on the strength of its earnings, profitability, analyst recommendations, dividends, risk, institutional ownership and valuation.
+Astrana Health (NASDAQ:ASTH – Get Free Report) is one of 62 public companies in the “Management consulting services” industry, but how does it weigh in compared to its competitors?
+We will compare Astrana Health to similar companies based on the strength of its institutional ownership, dividends, risk, profitability, analyst recommendations, valuation and earnings.

-This table compares Astrana Health and its competitors’ net margins, return on equity and return on assets.

-This is a summary of current ratings and price targets for Astrana Health and its competitors, as provided by MarketBeat.
+This is a breakdown of current recommendations and price targets for Astrana Health and its competitors, as provided by MarketBeat.com.

 |Sell Ratings